-The Best Dallas Hotel Pools to Dip Into This Summer | PaperCity Magazine
+The Best Dallas Hotel Pools to Dip Into This Summer

 205 N. Akard

-If you haven’t been up to the newly renovated Thompson Dallas Hotel at downtown’s The National to see this gorgeous pool you’re missing out.
-The resort-style rooftop pool (heated for chillier days) offers incredible city views, lounge areas, and cabanas with TVs and refrigerators.
+If you haven’t been up to the Thompson Dallas Hotel at downtown’s The National to see this gorgeous pool you’re missing out.
+The resort-style rooftop oasis (heated for chillier days) offers incredible city views, lounge areas, and cabanas with TVs and refrigerators.
 You can also order bites and cocktails from the cabana bar while lounging.
-Only guests can swim.
+Get a day pass beginning on April 20 starting at $85 per adult on the weekend of $50 on weekdays.
+Cabanas are also available for a max of six people.

 Virgin Hotels Dallas